23-Year-Old Pitcher – Boston Red Sox

 Despite twice being a top-50 prospect, Owens has never had a ton of hype in the fantasy community.
 Owens deserves attention.
 The lefty put up a 9.9 K/9 in 518 minor league IP, but a 4.0 BB/9 identifie...

-Owens allowed seven runs on eight hits and two walks while striking out five for Triple-A Pawtucket on Sunday.
+Owens allowed five runs on six hits and five walks while striking out four in four innings for Triple-A Pawtucket on Sunday.

 To instantly reveal our fantasy analysis of every player – including Henry Owens – simply subscribe now.